 In some cases, members might be confused about their roles in a limited company.
 Since LLCs don't require specific roles like directors, officers, and managers, it can be difficult to know who's in charge unless you specifically outline everyone's role in the operating agreement.

 Unlike corporations, LLCs have a limited life span.
 If a member departs the company or dies, the limited company ceases to exist.
 By contrast, a corporation continues to exist regardless of shareholder comings and goings.
 You can, however, combat this issue in the operating agreement.

 To form an LLC, choose a name and register it with the secretary of state.
 Complete all documents that your state requires to form an LLC, and submit them electronically or via mail and pay the appropriate fines.
 You'll need to define how the company will be managed and who will serve as the registered agent.

 If in doubt, hire an accountant to save you the stress of completing your taxes and remembering tax deadlines.

 If you need additional help setting up a limited company, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.